CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 {: .note }
 > **Clarification:** Some cards can interrupt this process by forcing a company to return to its site of origin.

-#### Moving From a Non-Darkhaven Site
+#### Moving From a Non-Haven Site

-If the company’s site of origin is a non-Darkhaven site, the new site card _must_ be the Darkhaven listed as the nearest Darkhaven on the site of origin card (i.e., the company can move back to its nearest Darkhaven).
+If the company’s site of origin is a non-Haven site, the new site card _must_ be the Haven listed as the nearest Haven on the site of origin card (i.e., the company can move back to its nearest Haven).

-#### Moving From a Darkhaven Site
+#### Moving From a Haven Site

-If the company’s site of origin is a Darkhaven, the new site card must meet one of the following requirements:
+If the company’s site of origin is a Haven, the new site card must meet one of the following requirements:
- - If the new site card is not another Darkhaven, it must list the site of origin as its nearest Darkhaven (i.e., the company can move to any site that has the Darkhaven the company is at currently as the site's nearest Darkhaven).
+ - If the new site card is not another Haven, it must list the site of origin as its nearest Haven (i.e., the company can move to any site that has the Haven the company is at currently as the site's nearest Haven).
- - If the new site card is another Darkhaven, it must give a site path to the Darkhaven (i.e., the company can move to one of its adjacent Darkhavens; each Darkhaven is adjacent to either one or two other Darkhavens).
+ - If the new site card is another Haven, it must give a site path to the Haven (i.e., the company can move to one of its adjacent Havens; each Haven is adjacent to either one or two other Havens).

 {: .note }
 > **Clarification:** If a company is not moving, no cards are drawn.
-If a company is moving to a non-Darkhaven site, you _may_ draw up to the # of cards indicated by the site that it is _moving to_ (at least one card must be drawn); your opponent does the same.
-If a company is moving to a Darkhaven site, you _may_ draw up to the # of cards indicated by the site that it is _moving from_ (at least one card must be drawn); your opponent does the same.
+If a company is moving to a non-Haven site, you _may_ draw up to the # of cards indicated by the site that it is _moving to_ (at least one card must be drawn); your opponent does the same.
+If a company is moving to a Haven site, you _may_ draw up to the # of cards indicated by the site that it is _moving from_ (at least one card must be drawn); your opponent does the same.

 {: .text-center }
 ![](/assets/images/mele-starter-movement.svg)